Many people always ask the ultimate question regarding the Climbing Kilimanjaro Cost: How Much Does It Cost To Climb Mount Kilimanjaro?

 The average Climbing Kilimanjaro costs start from $2650 to $7000.

-The Kilimanjaro Climb Cost may differ on the group size, the route you will take, the number of days you will spend on the mountain, and the mountain services provided by your Kilimanjaro operator.
+The Kilimanjaro Climb Cost may differ on the route you will take, the number of days you will spend on the mountain, and the mountain services provided by your Kilimanjaro operator.

 The main three factors usually determine Kilimanjaro hike cost: